Scans, Skills Testing Indicate Improved Neurodevelopment in Some Treated Children

 The researchers conducted testing at 12 months of age and found that the EPO-treated group developed superior motor skills compared to the non-EPO treated cohort, but these results are preliminary and need to be confirmed, Wu cautioned.

 “There is a large range of normal development at age 1.
 Some children are walking independently while others won’t achieve this for weeks or months.
-As the children grow older, testing of motor, language and social cognition will become more meaningful,” she said.
+As the children grow older, testing of motor, language and social cognition will become more meaningful,” she Wu, who is also a member of the UCSF Weill Institute for Neurosciences.

 Two deaths occurred in the EPO-treated newborns, versus five in the placebo group – a difference that was not clinically significant due to the low number of infants in the trial.
 Serious adverse effects were reported in nine newborns, but were evenly distributed in both groups and none were attributed to EPO, said Wu.